makrozai/netzun-challenge/frontend/README.rst

 Javascript.
 The goal is to assess your experience in writing **code that is easy to maintain, loosely coupled and highly cohesive**.

-EquipIndustry likes to work with constructive feedbacks, therefore we will pay special attention to everyone's solution.
+Netzun likes to work with constructive feedbacks, therefore we will pay special attention to everyone's solution.
 We will contact you about the positive aspects of your test, as well as what you could improve in it.
 It is worth trying! :)